Learn How to Grow Lucky Bamboo (Dracaena sanderiana)

 A node is a growing point from which a branch, leaf, or root sprouts.
 In this case, the node consists of the entire brown line that divides stem segments, which are also known as “internodes,” because they are found between the nodes.

-So, as long as you cut about an eighth to a quarter of an inch below a brown line, roots should sprout within the next two months.
+As long as you cut about an eighth to a quarter of an inch below a brown line, roots should sprout within the next two months.

 Place a bed of pebbles or marbles sanitized in the same way in the bottom of the container.

-Anchor the stem to keep it upright, and fill the container with one inch of room temperature distilled water.
 This is preferable to tap water, as it lacks chemicals like chlorine and fluoride that can have an adverse effect on plant tissue.

 Place the container in a room temperature location with bright, indirect sunlight.